0 result

 Sometimes executives with more leverage negotiate their options to vest under a different schedule that works better for them, but you almost never run into these.

-What actually happens when my stock options vest?
+What happens when your stock options vest?

 Once your options have vested, you now have the opportunity to exercise your options and purchase shares of the company.